Lamia (city): Bus

 The urban KTEL of the city serves the transport of the apartments and settlements of the Municipality of Lamia.
 Also, in Lamia there are several taxi "piazzas".
 City taxis are red.
 In addition, cycle paths operate within Lamia.

 Rail

 The city is served by Lamta railway station, with Regional services to Leianokladi and Stylida.

 Air transport

 Lamia Airport is located 2 kilometres from the Old Lamia-Athens National Road.
 The airport belongs to the Air Force and has no commercial or passenger traffic.
 It is used in emergency situations.
 The Aeroclub of Fthiotida also uses it for its activities.

-Municipality
+Administration

 The municipality Lamia was formed at the 2011 local government reform by the merger of the following 5 former municipalities, that became municipal units: